gnabgib/go-cksum/README.md

-# Posix CKSUM implementation in go
+# Posix cksum implementation in go

-A [CRC-32 checksum](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) and the checksum generated for [Posix CKSUM](https://en.wikipedia.org/wiki/Cksum) are slightly different despite starting with the same polynomial.
+The [CRC-32 checksum](https://en.wikipedia.org/wiki/Cyclic_redundancy_check), and the checksum generated for [Posix cksum](https://en.wikipedia.org/wiki/Cksum) are slightly different despite starting with the same polynomial.
 Maybe this is why people people have moved on to [MD5](https://en.wikipedia.org/wiki/MD5) or [SHA](https://en.wikipedia.org/wiki/SHA-1) based checksums.

 If you wish to generated *CRC-32 checksums* the [hash/CRC32](https://golang.org/pkg/hash/crc32/) package (using the [ChecksumIEEE](https://golang.org/src/hash/crc32/crc32.go?s=7544:7581#L241) method) will work just fine.
 You can compare results of this with the online tool found [here](http://zorc.breitbandkatze.de/crc.html)